-To begin, download the starter application, a zip file.
+To begin, download the starter application, which is a zip file.
 You can find it here:

 Import a Maven Project into IntelliJ

-Having downloaded the zip archive file, you’ll first have to unzip it somewhere.
-Any directory is fine: just don’t unzip it to the download folder since you might unintentionally delete your project later when clearing out old downloads.
+Having downloaded the zip archive file, you’ll first have to extract it somewhere.
+Any directory is fine: don’t extract it, though, to the download folder since you might unintentionally delete your project later when clearing out old downloads.

 In IntelliJ, select Open in the Welcome screen or File menu, as you can see in the screenshot here: